PulpCattel/Tails-BitcoinCore-Wasabi/Tails_installation.md

 Following the Tails step by step [guide](https://tails.boum.org/install/linux/usb/#back), first try to set the USB as booting device from [boot menu](https://www.computerhope.com/jargon/b/boot_menu.htm).

-If your usb doesn’t show in the boot list you probably need to disable “fast boot” or switch from “legacy mode” to “UEFI mode”, or the other way around, in the BIOS settings.
+If your USB doesn’t show in the boot list you probably need to disable “fast boot” or switch from “legacy mode” to “UEFI mode”, or the other way around, in the BIOS settings.

 If something go south, try give a look at https://tails.boum.org/support/known_issues/index.en.html for already known issues.